Enter information and select appropriate menus under Input section, then click "Calculate".

 Calculates weight training workloads based on Actual Resistance including (a) light and heavy load variations, (b) weight increases [eg: +5%], and (c) warm-up resistances [50%].
 It also calculates expected repetition differences between varied loads much more accurately for many exercises which include a percent of body weight as a significant portion of the total resistance (eg: Pull-ups, Dips, Squats, Deadlifts, Leg Raises, etc.).

-Select exercise from list if a significant portion of body weight contributes to resistance.
-If a particular exercise does not appear in this list, keep default value set to 'Other Exercise', indicating the exercise does not include body weight as a significant portion of total resistance.
+Select exercise from the list if a significant portion of body weight contributes to resistance.
+If a particular exercise does not appear in this list, keep the default value set to 'Other Exercise', indicating the exercise does not include body weight as a significant portion of total resistance.

-Enter full body weight if exercise appears in the pulldown list.
+Enter full bodyweight if exercise appears in the pulldown list.
 A precalculated portion of body weight will be used to estimate Actual Resistance.
 A Body Weight is not required if exercise does not appear in list.
 Other Exercise is selected by default.

 Plan weight variation between light and heavy workouts or calculate weight increases to be used when upper rep range has been achieved.